mikimowski/MPI-Communication-Avoiding-Parallel-Sparse-Dense-Multiplication/README.md

 # MPI Communication-Avoiding Parallel Sparse-Dense Multiplication

-Note 1: Raport is available in 2 formats.
-For best experience I recommend `.html`

-Note 2: Since Okeanos was not available, I was not able to generate and wrap up all the comparisons as planned.
+Note: Since Okeanos was not available, I was not able to generate and wrap up all the comparisons as planned.
 However, I've prepared various implementations and approaches that I wanted to compare, and managed to run some of them on some subset of data.
 I will provide analysis based on those results.

 ## Project structure